Njmcq/iCloud-Control/README.md

 ## Known Issues
 ### Optimise Mac Storage may interfere with iCloud Control's features
-**Issue:** If Optimise Mac Storage is enabled in your iCloud settings, it may override some of the operations of iCloud Control (such as reversing "Remove selected items locally".
+**Issue:** If Optimise Mac Storage is enabled in your iCloud settings, it may override some of the operations of iCloud Control (such as reversing "Remove selected items locally").

 **Workaround:** Unfortunately, there is no way to easily overcome this issue.
 As a result, you may have to select the action a couple of times if the file reverts to its original state, to force iCloud Control's operation.
 Otherwise, if this continues to cause issues, consider disabling Optimise Mac Storage.